satansdeer/satansdeer.github.com/content/legacy-posts/javascript-let-const-var/index.md

 let myName = "Maksim";
 ```

-And again, I can't come up with an example where you would really want to have the variable **hoisted**.
+And again, I can't come up with an example where you would want to have the variable **hoisted**.

 So in modern environments `let` seems to be a better, more controlled alternative for `var`.
 And if you need an identifier which value you can change - `let` is a preferred option.